An Active Shooter is an individual actively engaged in killing or attempting to kill people in populated area (Federal Bureau of Investigation).

 - Hide in an area out of the shooter's view.

-- Lock door or block entry to your hiding place.
+- Lock door and block entry to your hiding place.

 - Silence your cell phone (including vibrate mode) and remain quiet.